ubports/docs.ubports.com/appdev/index.rst

   Contains which policy the app use to work properly (see section `Security and app isolation`_.)

 A `.desktop` file
-  Then launcher file will tell UT what to do when launching the app, which name and icon to display on the home screen, and some properties to be known.
+  The launcher file will tell UT what to do to launch the app, which name and icon to display on the home screen as well as some other properties .

   Example of `app.desktop`: